Kim, Xi reach consensus on 'important issues' through series of summits: KCNA

 "Kim Jong-un and Xi Jinping exchanged firm handshake of farewell, promising to steadily bring about efflorescence and development of the DPRK-China friendship of the great new era in line with the wishes of the two parties and two peoples," it added.

+He was apparently referring to Kim's new policy line of focusing on economic development.

+The report also emphasized that Xi's trip injected "new vitality" into the political dialogue on the peninsula issue.

-Xi's trip to Pyongyang was the first by a Chinese head of state in 14 years.
+It was Xi's first trip to the North since taking power in 2013 and the first by a Chinese head of state in 14 years.

 Xi is expected to share the outcome of his talks with Kim during his planned summit with U.S. President Donald Trump on the sidelines of the Group of 20 summit in Osaka, Japan, on June 28 and 29.
 (Yonhap)